 As an organizer of trade fairs, we wish to give journalists easy access to information about our events and our company by means of accreditation.
 Accreditation is effected exclusively for the purpose of journalistic reporting.
 For the HIGH END in Munich, you can obtain advance accreditation online and print out your accreditation document prior to the exhibition.

-Online registration for the HIGH END 2020 is possible between 15th of January and 6th of May 2020.
+Online registration for the HIGH END 2020 is possible between 22nd January until 6th May 2020.

 After this deadline you can registrate at our Press Center in room K3, in front of hall 4, between May 14th and 17th.

 Please note our Accreditation guidelines for journalists.